 Alabama execution using nitrogen gas, the first ever, again puts US at front of death penalty debate

 ATMORE, Ala.
-(AP) — A man who was paid $1,000 to kill an Alabama woman more than 30 years ago was put to death with pure nitrogen gas, a first-of-its-kind execution that again placed the U.S. at the forefront of the debate over capital punishment.
+(AP) — A man who was paid $1,000 to kill an Alabama woman more than 30 years ago was put to death with pure nitrogen gas, a first-of-its-kind execution that again placed the United States at the forefront of the debate over capital punishment.

-Smith appeared conscious for several minutes into the procedure.
-For at least two minutes, Smith made seizure-like movements on the gurney that sometimes had him pulling against the restraints.
-That was followed by several minutes of labored breathing.
-He was pronounced dead after 22 minutes.
+The execution took about 22 minutes from the time between the opening and closing of the curtains to the viewing room.
+Smith appeared to remain conscious for several minutes.
+For at least two minutes, he appeared to shake and writhe on the gurney, sometimes pulling against the restraints.
+That was followed by several minutes of heavy breathing, until breathing was no longer perceptible.

+“Tonight Alabama causes humanity to take a step backwards,” Smith said in a final statement. ”I’m leaving with love, peace and light.”

 Alabama Gov. Kay Ivey said the execution was justice for the murder-for-hire killing of 45-year-old Elizabeth Sennett in 1988.